Does f.lux actually work?

 Does f.lux work on Mac?

-Yes. f.lux runs on macOS 10.15 and later, supports Apple Silicon, and is a free download from justgetflux.com.
+Yes. f.lux runs on macOS and is a free download from justgetflux.com.
 It lives in the menu bar and shifts color temperature on a sunrise to sunset schedule once you set your location.
 Circadian Shield is built for the same Mac users who want more than a sunset color shift.

 Is f.lux safe to install?

-Yes. f.lux has been available since 2009, has tens of millions of users, and only needs the Accessibility permission required to adjust display color.
-It does not transmit usage data in any documented way.
+Yes. f.lux has been available since 2009 and only needs the display permission required to adjust screen color.
 The one thing to watch is running it alongside another color tool like macOS Night Shift or True Tone, since overlapping filters can fight each other.

 Who is the competitor of f.lux?